 On the Nissin Air Stage Seiryu Rods page, I indicated that for the 190 up to the 340, I would fish a size 3 line.
 With the 390, there is just enough more inertia helping the rod load that you can easily fish lighter lines if you can find them.
 The lightest I can find to offer is a size 3 and the rod will perform masterfully with it.

-I have probably gone on too much with the comparison between the Air Stage 390 and the Oni Rod, but I personally think the Air Stage 390 has all the qualities I like in the Oni Rod (without the ones I don't care for).
+I have probably gone on too much with the comparison between the Air Stage 390 and the Oni Rod, but I personally think the Air Stage 390 feels remarkably similar when casting and will cast the same light lines.
+Please note that this report was written before the Oni Type II and Type III were released.
+I am not at all sure the rod I had is even identical to the current Oni Type I (and I suspect it isn't).

 Payment is through PayPal but you don't need to have a PayPal account.
 You can use your credit card.